grant-he/website/content/en/docs/tasks/manage-hugepages/scheduling-hugepages.md

 ## API

-Huge pages can be consumed via container level resource requirements using the resource name `hugepages-<size>`, where `<size>` is the most compact binary notation using integer values supported on a particular node.
-For example, if a node supports 2048KiB and 1048576KiB page sizes, it will expose a schedulable resources `hugepages-2Mi` and `hugepages-1Gi`.
-Unlike CPU or memory, huge pages do not support overcommit.
+Huge pages can be consumed via container level resource requirements using the resource name `hugepages-<hugepagesize>`, where `<hugepagesize>` is the most compact binary notation using integer values supported on a particular node.
+For example, if a node supports 2048KiB and 1048576KiB page sizes, it will expose schedulable resources `hugepages-2Mi` and `hugepages-1Gi`.
+Unlike `cpu` or `memory`, huge pages cannot be overcommitted.
 Note that when requesting hugepage resources, either memory or CPU resources must be requested as well.

-A pod may consume multiple huge page sizes in a single pod spec.
+A Pod may consume multiple huge page sizes in a single Pod spec.
 In this case it must use `medium: HugePages-<hugepagesize>` notation for all volume mounts.